 Lots of people know about Iran’s gorgeous deserts, but few of them imagine that in winter, one-third of the country is covered by snow!
 And there is no need to go out of the capital to enjoy a ride into the purest snow powder: Mount Tochal which rise at 3933 meters is easily accessible via a Telecabin.
 It offers a pleasant journey with a stunning view, before reaching the Tochal Ski Resort, a paradise for ski lovers and snowboarders.
 For more than half of the year, it's possible to ski in the capital.
 During summer, mountain lovers come here to enjoy a hike on top of one of the many summits of this part of the Alborz Range.

 If you want to have a break from the tumult of the city, head toward the northwest of Tehran to discover Chitgar Lake.
 Also known as the Persian Gulf Lake, this artificial lake has been created recently to offer a pleasant recreational area.
 Visitors can walk along the lake, which covers an area of 130 hectares, and simply enjoy the beautiful view.
-If you're looking for some fun and exercise, rent a bike, paddle a boat on the lake, or choose any of your favorite activities in the recreational harbor.
+If you're looking for some fun and exercise, rent a bike, paddle a boat on the lake, or choose any of your favourite activities in the recreational harbour.
 And when you're tired, just remove your shoes and sit on the rocky beach to admire the sunset, before pampering yourself with a good restaurant.

 Located near the Tajrish Bazaar, this splendid mosque with its delicate blue dome and minarets is a popular shrine of northern Tehran.
 Of modest scale, this mausoleum is the resting place of Saleh, the son of the seventh Shia Imam.
 With the beautiful mountains of the Alborz Range in the background, the Imamzadeh is a showcase of the finest Islamic architecture and Persian artwork, from the tilework of its courtyard to the dazzling mirror of its interior.